Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

 ### Errata

 * Currently one of the bandwidth limit tests in `test_hifi.py` fails (or sometimes fails) due to low bandwidth in OVS in user mode on Ubuntu 13.10/Saucy Salamander development builds (mid-September); if you run into this problem, the workaround is either to use kernel-mode OVS or an earlier Ubuntu release.

+* Some performance tests (e.g. `test_linearbandwidth.py`) can occasionally fail in virtualized or non-quiescent environments due to performance variance, scheduling, or timing skew.
+Others may fail if they hit resource limits of the underlying system (e.g. a netbook or a VM with limited resources.)

 * Currently `--switch user` cannot be used with `--mac`; there appears to be a bug where the reference switch (and presumably its derivates like the CPqD switch) does not correctly match and forward packets when the MAC address is `00:00:00:00:00:01`.

 * Currently `--switch ivs` cannot be used with more than a few switches; a bug has been submitted to the IVS developers.